http://www.interpage.net

 performance from the carriers.

-tested and tried, with observations listed in the following order:
+interoperability, etc, with observations listed in the following order:

 Other specific notes following the SID list (that is, located under the